Newspapers and Contemporary Media Reading Room

 You may take digital photographs of newspapers if they are intended for personal use.
 However, you may not use a flash or a handheld document scanner.
 You will need to fill in a special form that is available from the tables.

-You can make order reproductions of original papers with the reproduction order form.
+You can request photocopies or reproductions of original papers with the reproduction order form.